insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 ![pf_importschema6](\staticfiles\processflow\media\pf_importschema6.PNG)

-8) On clicking the SAVE button, all the rendered schemas will be displayed on the [Schema listing](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) page of your app.
-Whenever you drag or reuse the app for a different processflow, you can view all the saved schemas, in the [Schema listing](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) page.
+8) On clicking the SAVE button, all the rendered schemas will be displayed on the [Schema listing](/processflow/processflow-app/#listing-of-schemas-and-attributes) page of your app.
+Whenever you drag or reuse the app for a different processflow, you can view all the saved schemas, in the [Schema listing](/processflow/processflow-app/#listing-of-schemas-and-attributes) page.

-**Note:**
+**Note :**

 - **You cannot upload a JSON file for an XML import type and vice versa.**